peptideinnov11/Umami-Transformer/README.md

 # Umami-Transformer

-# 1 Related Publications
+## 1. Related Publications
 This project is based on or inspired by the following research paper:
 **Fu, B., Fan, M., Yi, J., Du, Y., Tian, H., Yang, T., Cheng, S., & Du, M.** (2025). **Umami-Transformer: A Deep Learning Framework for High-Precision Prediction, Molecular Validation, and Sensory Optimization of Umami Peptides.** *Food Chemistry*. https://doi.org/10.1016/j.foodchem.2025.145905

-# 2. License
+## 2. License

-Umami-Transformer is released under a [GPLv3 license] ([https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)).
+Umami-Transformer is released under a [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 If you use this work in your research, please cite the original paper using the following BibTeX: